tethysplatform/tethys/docs/tethys_sdk/url_maps.rst

             source.data = ColumnDataSource(data=data).data
             plot.y_range.end = max(data['y'])

+        # create slider and add callback to it
         slider = Slider(start=1, end=5, value=1, step=1, title="Bokeh Slider")
         slider.on_change("value", callback)

+        # attributes available when using "with_workspaces" decorator
+        request = doc.request
+        user_workspace = doc.user_workspace
+        app_workspace = doc.app_workspace

+        # add layout with bokeh models to document
         doc.add_root(column(slider, plot))

 The ``controller`` from the same ``UrlMap`` where the ``handler`` is defined needs to provide a mechanism to load the ``Bokeh`` models to the client.